 The main issue was - as had been the case in previous labor disputes - the supposed out-of-control rise in salaries that was threatening the financial survival of many teams, or so the owners argued.
 The strike left bitter feelings all around, and did not really resolve the underlying problems.
 However, the damage caused by the stoppage was recognized by everyone, and as a result, when the next showdown came, in mid-2002, the two parties proved to be ready to make concessions in order to avoid a similar outcome, leading to an extended era of labor peace and growth of revenues - and salaries.

-The biggest losers of the strike are generally considered to be the Montreal Expos, who had the best record in the majors at the time the strike was called on August 11th, but had to dismantle their great team through a fire sale before the 1995 season, a decision that eventually led to the franchise's relocation within a decade; Tony Gwynn, who lost his best shot at hitting .400 (he was at .394 for the season and had been hitting at a .417 clip in the 25 games leading up to the stoppage of play); Matt Williams, who had hit 43 homers and had a legitimate shot at Roger Maris' record of 61; and Michael Jordan, who was playing in AA and would likely have been give a chance to play for the major league Chicago White Sox in September.
+The biggest losers of the strike are generally considered to be the Montreal Expos, who had the best record in the majors at the time the strike was called, but had to dismantle their great team through a fire sale before the 1995 season, a decision that eventually led to the franchise's relocation within a decade; Tony Gwynn, who lost his best shot at hitting .400 (he was at .394 for the season and had been hitting at a .417 clip in the 25 games leading up to the stoppage of play); Matt Williams, who had hit 43 homers and had a legitimate shot at Roger Maris' record of 61; and Michael Jordan, who was playing in AA and would likely have been given a chance to play for the major league Chicago White Sox in September.
 Others like future Hall of Famer Rich Gossage saw their career end on a sad note.
 The Strike also marked the end of the independent Commissioner era, as the owners, unwilling to have to deal with a commissioner who would question their maximalist positions, decided to appoint one of their own, Bud Selig, as acting commissioner.

 - William B. Gould IV: Bargaining with Baseball: Labor Relations in an Age of Prosperous Turmoil, McFarland, Jefferson, NC, 2011.